REVIEW OF APPLICATIONS FOR ARCHAEOLOGICAL EXCAVATIONS AND SURVEYS IN TURKEY FOR 2023

 [December 2009 notice .pdf] [December 2009 notice – English translation]

-Current permit application procedures are posted in Turkish on the Ministry of Foreign Affairs website.
+Current permit application procedures and form (Ek D) are posted on the Ministry of Foreign Affairs website.

-At the ongoing request of the Director General for Culture and Tourism, ARIT will continue to review applications for archaeological excavations and surveys in Turkey for 2021.
+At the ongoing request of the Director General for Culture and Tourism, ARIT will continue to review applications for archaeological excavations and surveys in Turkey for 2023.
 The policy is part of an effort to aid the General Directorate in making informed decisions on applications coming from abroad.
-The Directorate is particularly concerned about the credentials of scholars who have previously worked little if at all in Turkey, about the scholarly integrity of the project, and the financial prospects for seeing the project to completion.
+The Directorate is particularly concerned about the credentials of scholars who have not previously worked in Turkey, about the scholarly integrity of the project, and the financial prospects for seeing the project to completion.

-Prior to submitting an application to the Turkish Embassy for excavation or survey, a summary description of the proposed work should be sent first to ARIT.
-The Turkish Embassy in Washington will also refer applicants to ARIT.
-As in the past, the Turkish Embassy will continue to provide application forms to applicants.
+Prior to submitting an application for a permit to conduct excavation or survey, a summary description of the proposed work should be sent first to ARIT.
 A committee appointed by the President of ARIT in consultation with ARIT Officers and Directors will review the applications.
 Details are as follows:

 The project description should include the information listed on the attached “Information for Review…” Lengthy statements or copies of detailed grant proposals are not needed.